TendaiMJay/Loan-Default-Prediction/README.md

 ## Objectives

-1. Create a machine learning model to predict defaulters and non-defaulters by analyzing historical data.
+1. Create the best machine learning model (testing for accuracy) to predict defaulters and non-defaulters by analyzing historical data.
 2. Provide recommendations on which features are important for predicting the target variable.

 ## Data